Leafpub/leafpub/INSTALL.md

 Licensed under the terms of the GNU GPLv3.
 See LICENSE.md for details.

-©2016 A Beautiful Site, LLC
+©2016 Cory & Marc

 ## Support

-Please visit [postleaf.org/support](https://www.postleaf.org/support) for support.
+Please visit [leafpub.org/support](https://www.leafpub.org/support) for support.